rhomobile/rhomobile-docs/new_release_changes_docs.md

       NEXT_VERSION = 'edge'
     end

-> Note: NEXT_VERSION always will be 'edge,' so there is never a need to change it.
+> NOTE: NEXT_VERSION always will be 'edge,' so there is never a need to change that.

 ### layout.erb
-The layout.erb file (rhomobile-docs/views/layout.erb) controls the version selector drop-down list at the top of all docs pages.
-This is a list of all supported versions ** *except* ** the current and previous versions.
-When a new RMS version is added, this list must be edited so that it contains the most recent version *after* the new 'current' and 'previous' versions.
+The layout.erb file (rhomobile-docs/views/layout.erb) controls the lower portion of the version selector drop-down list at the top of all docs pages.
+This displays the list of all supported versions ** *except* ** the current and previous versions.
+When a new RMS version is added, **this list must be edited so that it contains the most recent version *after* the new 'current' and 'previous' versions**.

 For example, let's say the new version you're adding is version 5.1.
-If the version it replaces was 5.0.30, and the version immediately prior to that was 5.0.25, then the new layout.erb file should look like this:
+If the version it replaces was 5.0.30, and the version immediately prior to that was 5.0.25, then a correctly edited layout.erb file would look like this:

     :::erb
     <!-- Keep all previous versions hard-coded -->